rocketacademy/bootcamp-4.1/logistics/course-methodology.md

 ### Part 2: In Pairs

 1. Review learnings from individual code reviews
 2. Pair program on 1 person's code to get a working version.
 The person with the weaker understanding of the current concepts should be the driver.
-For more info on pair programming, read [Rocket's primer on pair programming in Coding Basics](https://basics.rocketacademy.co/course-logistics/course-methodology/course-components#pair-programming).
+For more info on pair programming, read <a href="https://basics.rocketacademy.co/course-logistics/course-methodology/course-components#pair-programming" target="_blank">Rocket's primer on pair programming in Coding Basics</a>.